peterzen/decred-trezor-testsuite/README.md

-# decred-trezor-testsuite
+# decred-trezor-testsuite (WIP)

-Test suite for Decred integrations with the TREZOR wallet
+Work in progress test suite for Decred integrations with the TREZOR wallet.

 ## Install python-trezor